Jun P. Espina 6 min read

 Those who are not lovers of the truth of God may have this obvious objection: “But why did Martha eventually die when Christ taught and even used the absolute phrase “will never die”?

 The second answer is found in John 3:16: “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.”
 Martha died physically but enjoyed eternity like all the other followers of Christ who are now in heaven.
 We will have “eternal life.”
-Obviously, such life includes both soul and body as promised.
-But the body of a born-again Christian will be raised up on the last day.
+Such life includes both soul and body as promised.
+But the body of a born-again Christian will be raised on the last day.
 Christ taught this doctrine plainly: “For this is the will of My Father, that everyone who beholds the Son and believes in Him will have eternal life, and I Myself will raise him up on the last day.”
 (John 6:40)

 Understanding Physical Death Versus Eternal Death and Punishment in Hell